realestninja/serverless-telegram-bot-openai-wrapper/README.md

 yarn install
 ```

-Add all the required tokens to the `.dev.vars` and `wrangler.toml` files.
+Rename the example files and add all the required tokens to `.dev.vars` and `wrangler.toml`.
 You require a Cloudflare Worker KV to handle user management.

 ## Development